The Program

 • They have a basic understanding of mathematics (arithmetic, algebra, and geometry).

 • They are proficient in English.
-A big part of the learning process would involve self-directed reading and writing.
+A big part of the learning process would involve reading and writing.

 • They have access to a desktop or laptop computer running a modern operating system.
-Bonus if it's a linux computer!

-Most of the materials needed (books, tutorials etc) can usually be accessed online for free.
-Part of the experience is learning how to be resourceful in acquiring eduational materials.
+Most of the materials needed (books, tutorials, etc) can usually be accessed online for free.
+Part of the experience is learning how to be resourceful in acquiring instructional materials.
 In some cases, students may choose to purchase these materials (ex. a hardcover textbook or a microcontroller kit) themselves if there are no good alternatives.
 Although not required, we highly recommend students get access to a local public library.

 FAQ